agkozak/agkozak-zsh-prompt/README.md

 ## ZPML: ZSH Prompt Macro Language

-*July 14, 2018: By request, I have just introduced the alpha version of a simple macro language that simplifies the task of customizing prompts. [agkozak-zsh-theme is now written in it!](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) Please help me to experiment with it.
-There will doubtless be small but possibly breaking changes to the syntax early on in its development, and the goal is to make it moderately extensible (expect documentation soon).*
+*July 14, 2018: By request, I have just introduced the alpha version of a simple macro language that simplifies the task of customizing prompts.
+I am still establishing syntax principles, so any customizations you make using the code in this branch are likely to break as the language develops.
+Feel free to look around, but for now I encourage you to make customizations to your prompt using the principles already included in the  [`master` branch](https://github.com/agkozak/agkozak-zsh-prompt#custom-colors).*

 The default prompts (left and right) can be produced with the following code: